PyNET-QxQ: An Efficient PyNET Variant for QxQ Bayer Pattern Demosaicing in CMOS Image Sensors: Experiments

 In this work, we incorporate RAW 3CCD images (captured by Hitachi HV-F203SCL) into our dataset.
-In a 3CCD camera, the light coming through the lens is split into three RGB color beams by a dichroic prism, and three color sensors measure the intensity of each beam.
-Thus, it can obtain RGB RAW images at the sensor level without having an additional ISP system.
-There is no loss of original color information or statistical mismatch in 3CCD RAW images.
-We train PyNET-\QxQ{} on the {\it hybrid dataset}, a mixture of 935 RAW 3CCD images and 900 images from the DIV2K dataset \cite{div2k} for training and validation.
-Since ISP processed images in a common dataset, we apply an inverse gamma function with $\gamma=2.2$ (a common choice for balancing monitors and true color) to match input statistics by reverting gamma correction.
-We show that the hybrid dataset improves the model's capability in experiment, where the visual comparison is provided in Section~\ref{app:dataset}.

-Based on PyNET \cite{pynet}, the processed images were cropped to 448 by 448 size patches.
-The patches with small pixel variance are discarded for training stability.
-Hence, the hybrid dataset consists of 14595 training patches and 481 test patches.
-We evaluate the trained model with \QxQ{} images obtained by an actual \QxQ{} image sensor (under development).
-We provide sample \QxQ{} images with detailed descriptions in Section~\ref{app:qxq}.
-The test \QxQ{} RAW images are cropped to patches of size $2912\times 2912$ because of its massive size ($8000\times6000$).
-We provide a 3CCD dataset partially where the detailed instruction is given in Section~\ref{app:3ccd}.
-Note that both RAW 3CCD data and \QxQ{} test RAW images are 10-bit images, which provides more detailed information than 8-bit images.
+A 3CCD camera splits incoming light into three RGB color beams using a dichroic prism, and three color sensors measure each beam's intensity.
+As a result, it can obtain RGB RAW images at the sensor level without an additional ISP system.
+There is no loss of original color information or positional mismatch in 3CCD RAW images.
+We train PyNET-Q$\times$Q on a {\it hybrid dataset}, combining 935 RAW 3CCD images and 900 images from the DIV2K dataset~\cite{div2k} for training and validation.
+Since common datasets contain ISP-processed images, we apply an inverse gamma function with $\gamma=2.2$ (a common choice for balancing monitors and true color) to match input statistics by reverting gamma correction.
+We demonstrate that the hybrid dataset enhances the model's capability in experiments, with visual comparisons provided in Section~\ref{subsubsec:dataset}.
+Following PyNET~\cite{pynet}, processed images are cropped into $448\times448$ size patches.
+Patches with low pixel variance are discarded for training stability.
+The hybrid dataset comprises 14,595 training patches and 481 test patches.
+We evaluate the trained model using Q$\times$Q images acquired from an actual Q$\times$Q image sensor (under development).
+Due to their large size ($8000 \times 6000$), the test Q$\times$Q RAW images are cropped into $2912\times2912$ patches.
+Sample 3CCD images and Q$\times$Q images with detailed descriptions are provided in Appendices.
+Both RAW 3CCD data and Q$\times$Q test RAW images are 10-bit images, offering more detailed information than 8-bit images.